 Liverpool is brimming with history, so it makes sense that there are plenty of spooky Liverpool stories and places to match, right?
-With Halloween just around the corner, we’re taking a look back at some of the city’s scariest places and stories that are sure to give you the shivers.
+Come with us on a super spooky journey around the city taking a look back at some of scariest places and stories sure to give you the shivers.

 Most Liverpudlians are aware of Mackenzie’s Tomb on Rodney Street.
 That’s because there’s nothing quite like it anywhere else in the city – or maybe even the UK for that matter.
 William Mackenzie, who was a civil engineer, spent much of his career in Liverpool.
 Part of his role was to dig the railway tunnels near Lime Street and Edge Hill.

 As Mackenzie was an avid gambler, he reportedly made a deal with the devil that he would exchange his soul for life-long luck on the gambling tables.
 After he passed away in Liverpool in 1851, he was entombed above ground in a pyramid, sat upright with a winning hand of cards, as per his instructions.
 His aim was to ensure his body was never committed to the Earth to prevent the devil from staking claim to his soul.